Skip to content

 Make-ahead Tip

-This ginger tamarind margarita mixes together quickly when you have all of your ingredients prepared ahead of when you need them.
+This tamarindo margarita recipe mixes together quickly when you have all of your ingredients prepared ahead of when you need them.
 The ginger-tamarind syrup keeps in the fridge in a covered container for up to 3 days; then, at party time, just add the tequila, Cointreau, lime juice, and ice cubes before pouring it into glasses rimmed with Himalayan pink salt.

 Ginger Tamarind Margarita